How Pastor Allegedly Killed His Church Member And Collected Her Blood In 7 Calabashes For Ritual In Ogun — Nigeria Today

 How Pastor Allegedly Killed His Church Member And Collected Her Blood In 7 Calabashes For Ritual In Ogun

-The full details how a Nigerian pastor, Oluwatobiloba Ipense killed his church member and lover in Ogun state with the help of another pastor have emerged.
-In a report by Saturday Independent, the pastor revealed shocking details of the incident in his confession to the police.
-Here is the full report by Saturday Independent: It […]

-The post How Pastor Allegedly Killed His Church Member And Collected Her Blood In 7 Calabashes For Ritual In Ogun appeared first on Timeofgist.
+The post How Pastor Allegedly Killed His Church Member And Collected Her Blood In 7 Calabashes For Ritual In Ogun appeared first on INFORMATION NIGERIA.

 Do you have something awesome to share with the world?
 Click here to share